mgrusconi/front_assessment/README.md

 - [bower](https://bower.io/) (`npm install --global bower`)
 - [typings](https://www.npmjs.com/package/typings) (`npm install --global typings`)

+### Development

+1. Run `npm install` to install the server dependencies.
+2. Run `bower install` to install the server dependencies.
+3. Run `npm run start_dev` to run the server in development mode.
+4. Open the browser at http://localhost:8080/

 ## TypeScript Code

 The TypeScript code is located in the `client` folder and is automatically transpiler to ES5 into `public` folder.